-The United States of America subjects its planned space nuclear power source (NPS) applications to a safety analysis and risk assessment process consistent with the relevant guidance recommended in the Safety Framework for Nuclear Power Source Applications in Outer Space, as jointly published by the United Nations Committee on the Peaceful Uses of Outer Space Scientific and Technical Subcommittee and the International Atomic Energy Agency in 2009.
-The U.S. safety analysis for NPSs begins with an understanding of the launch vehicle, space craft, mission design and launch rules.
+The United States of America subjects its planned nuclear power source applications in outer space to a safety analysis and risk assessment process consistent with the relevant guidance recommended in the Safety Framework for Nuclear Power Source Applications in Outer Space, jointly published by the Scientific and Technical Subcommittee and the International Atomic Energy Agency in 2009.
+The United States safety analysis for nuclear power sources begins with an understanding of the launch vehicle, spacecraft, mission design and launch rules.
 These inputs are used to characterize a range of postulated accident scenarios to create a launch accident environment and the probabilities of such an accident occurring.
-Safety testing of NPS components and continuum mechanics modeling are used to understand how the NPS and
+Safety testing of nuclear power source components and continuum mechanics modelling are used to understand how the nuclear power source and nuclear fuel will respond in a variety of accident scenarios.
+The accident environments, accident probabilities, safety testing results and computer simulations are combined in a safety analysis to characterize the risk of the mission.
+The safety analysis is then reviewed by a group of national experts who are independent of the mission.
+The comments and results of

-V.11-80570 (E)
+V.10-58379 (E)